 - Glorifying activities such as drug-taking or excessive drinking

 - Physical harm to young people in making video content, such as enacting and imitating stunts and risk-taking activities

 - Leaving and running away from home as a result of contacts made online.

 There are several ways to help keep children and young people safe online:

 - Educate yourself and children and young people know about the dangers online

 - Tell them what they should do if anything goes wrong online or upsets them i.e. tell someone about it

 - Explain that anything shared online or by mobile phone could end up being seen by anyone

 - Ensure computers and laptops are used where you can see and not out of sight in a bedroom

-If you or anyone you know is worried about Child Exploitation, Online Protection or anything related to Internet safety please click the link below which will take you to the CEOP reporting website, or click the CEOP button from this website:
+If you or anyone you know is worried about Child Exploitation, Online Protection, or anything related to Internet safety please click the CEOP link at the top of each page on our website which will take you to the CEOP reporting website.